-So places that have sudden demands for staff, like restaurants, call centres or security contractors might use this when they really need extra cover, but can’t (or don’t want to) budget to pay overtime.
+So places that have sudden demands for staff, like restaurants, call centres or security contractors might use this when they really need extra cover.

-This can be a bit of a headache to administrate, but it can be a useful compromise in certain cases.
+This can be a bit of a headache to administer (although we'll show you the easy way later in this article) but it can be a useful compromise in certain cases.

 Here’s a quick guide to how it works.